 However, many people are surprised to find out that over two-thirds of the immune system resides there.
-Having a highly functional immune system is dependent upon having a healthy gut, so any impairment in our digestive health means that our immune system is not as strong as it otherwise could be.
+Having a highly functional immune system depends on having a healthy gut.
+Any impairment in our digestive health means that our immune system is not as strong as it otherwise could be.

-GI issues may underlie chronic health problems that seem unrelated to digestive health, including autoimmune diseases such as rheumatoid arthritis and type 1 diabetes, skin problems such as eczema and acne rosacea, and heart disease.
+GI issues may be related to chronic health problems that seem unrelated to digestive health, including autoimmune diseases such as rheumatoid arthritis and type 1 diabetes, skin problems such as eczema and acne rosacea, and heart disease.

 Moreover, few people realize that more than 90% of our body’s serotonin (an important neurotransmitter that helps regulate mood, sleep, memory, temperature regulation, appetite, sex drive, and more) is produced in our gut.

-How to tell if your gut is unhealthy?
+How can you tell if your gut isn’t healthy?